 Step Two: Combine the cream cheese and mango puree.
 Mix well.
 Add ¼ of the whipped cream gently.

 Step Three: Fold the remaining whipped cream back into the mango mixture with a rubber spatula.
 Make sure to scrape the sides of the bowl.
 Spoon or pipe into small serving bowls.
-Chill in the fridge until ready to serve preferably at least 1 hour for the best texture.
+Chill the mango mousse cups in the fridge until ready to serve preferably at least 1 hour for the best texture.

 Storage: Make sure to store any leftovers in the refrigerator in an airtight container.